 {% endif %}

-Such a combination allows us to control the display of content more accurately, for example, displaying the first three accompanying images of the current article in the sidebar of the article detail page, or only showing the first main image of each product on the product list page.
+This combination allows us to control the display of content more accurately, for example, displaying the first three pictures of the current article in the sidebar of the article detail page, or only displaying the first main picture of each product on the product list page, etc.

-When usingsliceWhen using the filter, there are a few minor details to pay attention to to ensure that the template runs smoothly and achieves the expected effect:
+While usingsliceWhen filtering, there are several minor details to pay attention to in order to ensure that the template runs smoothly and achieves the expected effect:

 0. - The end index is exclusive (Exclusive End Index):

-sliceThe filter gracefully returns an empty array without causing template errors, making it more robust when handling arrays of uncertain length. - This also applies to strings.:
+sliceThe filter returns an empty array gracefully without causing a template error, which makes it more robust when handling arrays of uncertain length. - This applies to strings as well.:

-By using flexibilitysliceFilter, you can control the display of data in the AnQi CMS template more precisely, thereby creating a more attractive and user-friendly website.
+By flexible applicationsliceFilter, you can control the display of data in the Anqi CMS template more finely, thereby creating a more attractive and user-friendly website.

-Q1:sliceHow does the negative index work in the filter?
+Q1:sliceHow does the negative index in the filter work?

 A1: Negative indices are counted from the end of the array.
-For example,-1indicating the last element of the array,-2represents the second-to-last element, and so on.
-When you useslice:"-N:"this syntax, it means starting from the Nth element from the end of the array and extending to the end of the array.
+For example,-1representing the last element of the array,-2Representing the second-to-last element, and so on.
+When you useslice:"-N:"such syntax, it means starting from the Nth element from the end of the array and continuing to the end.

-**Q2: If I try to useslicethe extracted range exceeds the actual length of the array, will the template report an error?
+**Q2: If I try to useslicewill the template report an error if the range I extract exceeds the actual length of the array?